GermanoGallicchio/PhysioExplorer/README.md

 ## pe_cfg.objective (Objective)
 ### 'permutation'
 **Permutation** is for null-hypothesis testing.
-In each Monte-Carlo iteration, group/condition labels are shuffled with participants sampled with replacement (bootstrap) or not (permutation), and the statistics are recomputed.
-The code compares the observed cluster metrics (e.g., cluster mass, singular value) with the null-hypothesis distribution to evaluate their statistical significance.
+In each Monte-Carlo iteration, group/condition labels are shuffled, and the statistics are recomputed.
+The code compares the observed cluster metrics (e.g., cluster mass, singular value) with the distribution of the same metrics under the null hypothesis to evaluate their statistical significance.
 (Note: for cluster analysis, inference is done at the cluster level and not at the point level.)
-### 'bootstrap'.
+### 'bootstrap'
 **Bootstrap** is for stability estimation.

 ```mermaid